Kimberley Mead, LPC-S

 Experience & Connection

 I’ve been a therapist for over 14 years, continually deepening my skills through extensive training with leaders in the field.
 My work is grounded in building meaningful, healing relationships that draw on both professional expertise and personal lived experience.
-And while training has shaped me in countless ways, some of the most profound lessons about love, healing, and embracing joy came from outside the therapy room, gifted to me by my dog, Gus.
-He was, without question, my greatest teacher and the very best boy.
+And while training has shaped me in countless ways, some of the most profound lessons about love, healing, and embracing joy came from outside the therapy room, gifted to me by my first dog, Gus.
+While Lila, my second dog has taught me about resilience and trust.
+They have been, without question, my greatest teachers and the best companions one could have.

 Focus